Quantum mutual information and quantumness vectors for multi-qubit systems: Conclusion

 \section{Conclusion}

-By considering the quantum discord as a measure of the quantumness of a two-qubit state, we argued that a vector quantity does a better job in characterizing a state.
-We generalized the discord to $n$-qubit systems -- dissension.
-It is based on $n$-variable mutual information.
-We argued that though multivariate mutual information can be negative, it may not be a drawback.
-For a n-qubit state, one can introduce (n - 1) vector measures to characterize the state.
-We considered two tracks of these measures for a two-qubit, three-qubit, and four-qubit systems.
-We showed how various classes of states can be distinguished and characterized using these measures.
-More work is still required to understand these measures and how useful they are beyond what we have considered.
-For example: Can they characterize the resources of a state better for a specific task?.\\
+By considering the dissension vector as a measure of the quantumness of a multiqubit state, we have argued that a vector quantity, as a fine-grained measure, does a better job in characterizing and quantifying the quantum properties of a state.
+We considered two tracks of these measures for $n$-qubit states.
+In particular, for three-qubit and four-qubit systems, we showed how various classes of states can be distinguished and characterized using these measures.
+In particular, we saw that in the case of $n$-qubit states, for ($n-2$)-qubit measurements, the dissension vectors $\vec{\delta}_{n-2}^1$ and $\vec{\delta}_{n-2}^2$ quantify correlations, both classical and quantum.
+More correlated states have more negative values for these vectors.
+On the other hand, for ($n-1$)-qubit measurements, the dissension vector $\vec{\delta}_{n-1}^1$ quantifies quantumness of a state and is always positive.
+We have also considered the effect of local noise, and how to quantify average quantumness.
+We also discussed applications of these measures in the context of BB84 protocol and Grover search algorithm.